Munkustrap: Character description

 He is usually depicted onstage as a tall, grey tabby cat with a commanding presence.
 The role is meant to be played by a baritone.

 Notable casting

 The role of Munkustrap was originated by Jeff Shankley on the West End in 1981, and by Harry Groener on Broadway in 1982.
-Other notable performers include Gary Martin, Bryan Batt, John Partridge, Rob Marshall, and Jeffry Denman.
+Other notable performers include Gary Martin, Bryan Batt, John Partridge, Rob Marshall, David Burt, and Jeffry Denman.
 In the German-speaking world premiere of Cats, Steve Barton played the role of Munkustrap/Dance Captain in the Theater an der Wien.
 In the 2011 German tour, Matthew Goodgame played the role of Munkustrap.
 The character was played by Callum Train in the 2014 West End revival, and by Andy Huntington Jones in the 2016 Broadway revival.

 On screen, Michael Gruber portrayed Munkustrap in the 1998 Cats film adaptation.
 Robbie Fairchild portrayed the role in the 2019 film adaptation.